Achaemenid Assyria: Campaigns

 Although the effectiveness of the once invincible Assyrian army was shown to be greatly depleted by the time of its eventual collapse, the soldiers of Assyria continued to be brave and fierce warriors.
 Most soldiers at the time would not wear heavy armour, but rather than act as melee troops, would serve as skirmishers.
 The Assyrian troops were different, since they fought as archers, cavalry and heavy infantry and were useful as front line troops.
 The Assyrian infantry was specifically trained to engage in hand-to-hand combat.
 A massive army was assembled by Xerxes in the early 5th century BC.
 Contemporary estimates place the numbers between 100,000 and over a million.
 Whatever the number, it was enormous and the Persians summoned troops from all across their realm.
-Herodotus remarks that Assyrian soldiers were employed in Xerxes' expedition to Greece.
+Herodotus remarks that Assyrian soldiers were employed in Xerxes's expedition to Greece.

 Influence of Assyrian art on Achaemenid sculpture

 The Assyrians continued to serve the Achaemenids under Emperor Darius the Great, who was at his time considered the greatest ruler, often styling himself as "King of Kings."
 He ruled as a king over many other powerful subordinates and, as such, it was believed that a great palace should be built at Susa in Pars.
 The Assyrians were employed in the construction of this building, albeit with many other tributary peoples as well as Persians themselves.
-The western Assyrians of Athura were closer to Mount Lebanon, where fine trees could be found and timber processed for Darius' grand Palace.
+The western Assyrians of Athura were closer to Mount Lebanon, where fine trees could be found and timber processed for Darius's grand Palace.
 The eastern Assyrians of Mada were charged with excavating gold.

 Assyrian influence over Achaemenid art and sculpture can be seen in various areas of the empire.
 Examples include the doorway relief of the palaces in Pasargadae, and in the Bukan area (near Urmia) where various tiles are decorated with human-headed winged figures, lions, and ibexes.
 The symbol of the Assyrian god Aššūr was chosen as the faravahar, the symbol of God in Zoroastrianism, during the Achaemenid rule of Assyria.

 The best example of Assyrian influence can be observed in the Gate of All Nations in Persepolis, with two lamassus (human-headed winged bull) in the entrance.
 The Assyrian lamassu was used to protect the palace from evil spirits, while those of Persepolis expressed meditative calm and humanity.
 Iranologists and Assyriologists have tried to answer the question of how was the influence transmitted.
 Possibilities include contacts between Athura and Persia were frequent and Achaemenid architects visited the Assyrian palaces.
 Other suggest Assyrian slaves were brought back to Persia to have them work on the new palaces.